dsmjs/dsmjs.github.io/_talks/_july_2019_no_meeting.md

 ---
-title: No meeting in December
+title: No meeting in July
-date: December 11, 2018
+date: July 9, 2019
 speaker: None
 ---